-William first worked in the field of responsible mega-sporting events in 2009 when he worked on the CSR programme of the 2010 FIFA World Cup.
-He has a law degree (First Class Honours) from the University of London’s School of Oriental and African Studies (SOAS), a Masters in International Relations from the University of Cambridge and a postgraduate diploma in legal practice.
-William then trained as a corporate lawyer, qualifying as a Solicitor with Slaughter and May in London.
-Before joining IHRB William worked in the Business and Human Rights Research Group at the University of Greenwich, researching CSR in extractive industries, mining-induced displacement and resettlement, public procurement, and electronics supply chains, also graduating with a research masters in public international law.
+William graduated with the law school prize from the University of London’s School of Oriental and African Studies (SOAS), has a Masters in International Relations from the University of Cambridge and a postgraduate diploma in professional legal practice.
+He first worked on mega-sporting events in 2009 when he supported the corporate social responsibility programme of the 2010 FIFA World Cup, before training as a Solicitor with Slaughter and May in London.
+Prior to joining IHRB, William co-founded the Business, Human Rights and Environment (BHRE) Research Group at the University of Greenwich, researching extractive industries, mining-induced displacement and resettlement, public procurement, and electronics supply chains, also completing a research masters in public international law.

 William is based in London and has experience in more than 80 countries worldwide with expertise mostly in Africa and the Middle East.
 He has published widely on issues including: responsible sport, corporate leadership, good governance, sports education, public procurement, sporting event construction, access to remedy, and mega-sporting events.